Zaku: MS-06S Zaku II Commander Type

 Design by Kunio Okawara, the MS-06S Zaku II Commander Type (also known as the Zaku II Custom in some sources) looks very similar to the normal Zaku: so much so that the Earth Federation can generally only tell the difference from color schemes most pilots apply to their units and the increased performance of this version.

-The S-Type Zaku II features a squad-leader "horn" that is mounted on the head on the Zaku II, which is used to distinguish squad-leaders or higher ranking pilots from other squad-members or lower ranking pilots.
+The S-Type Zaku II features a squad-leader "horn" that is mounted on the head of the Zaku II, which is used to distinguish squad leaders or higher-ranking pilots from other squad members or lower-ranking pilots.
 It also featured a more powerful fusion reactor.
 In turn, the S-Type Zaku II had greater thrust and acceleration.
-This allowed them to move at speeds 1/3 faster than a normal Zaku II (in the original TV series, it was stated to be 3 times faster, but this was retconned in the movie trilogy to the more reasonable figure).
-This made it incredibly dangerous in the hands of the ace pilots it was handed out to, such as the "Red Comet" Char Aznable who sank five warships during the Battle of Loum, during the One Year War and whose mobile suit was painted in a fade tonality of red and pink.
+This allowed them to move at speeds 1/3 faster than an average Zaku II (in the original TV series, it was stated to be three times faster, but this was retconned in the movie trilogy to the more reasonable figure).
+This made it incredibly dangerous in the hands of the ace pilots it was handed out to, such as the "Red Comet" Char Aznable, who sank five warships during the Battle of Loum during the One Year War and whose mobile suit was painted in a fade tonality of red and pink.

 Land Type variations

 MS-06J Zaku II Ground Type

-Appear as part of Mobile Suit Variations, design by Kunio Okawara.
-The J-Type Zaku II was built specifically for terrestrial operations, and thus lacked space-specific equipment, greatly reducing its overall mass and cost.
+Appear as part of Mobile Suit Variations, designed by Kunio Okawara.
+The J-Type Zaku II was explicitly built for terrestrial operations and thus lacked space-specific equipment, greatly reducing its overall mass and cost.
 It also featured a slightly more powerful reactor to assist in its mobility under the full-gravity conditions of Earth.
 Compared to the F-type Zaku, the J-type was better insulated against its environment, and could be used in brief underwater operations.
 Its weapons were the same as its spaceborne counterpart, though a few weapons, such as the 175mm Magella Top gun were used only by the land types.

 JC Subtype

-Appears in Mobile Suit Gundam: The 08th MS Team, design by Kunio Okawara.
-The land-battle Zakus appearing in the 08th MS Team anime were portrayed in a different style than in other anime: they were redesigned similarly to the Master Grade Zaku model kits that had been recently released, though with a few differences.
+Appears in Mobile Suit Gundam: The 08th MS Team, designed by Kunio Okawara.
+The land-battle Zakus appearing in the 08th MS Team anime were portrayed differently than in other anime: they were redesigned similarly to the Master Grade Zaku model kits that had been recently released, though with a few differences.
 Originally, the Zakus in 08th MS Team were identified as J-types, but recently this designation was retconned to MS-06Jc.
 The description of the JC-type Zaku on the official 08th MS Team website describes it as being similar to the J-type Zaku, but with features seen in the 08th MS Team anime, such as the redesigned cockpit and the spiked shield seen in the show's opening.